 Car insurance can be expensive, especially for individuals who have never before held a US license.
-There are many insurance companies to choose from, and it is in your best interest to request several quotes in order to find the best rate.
-Research insurance companies on the internet, or see below for some suggestions:
+It is in your best interest to request several quotes in order to find the best rate.
+Research insurance companies on the internet, or see below for some suggestions.
+Of note, Progressive accepts the FIN over a SSN.

-You should plan to spend anywhere from \$1,000 to \$2,000 per year for insurance; the rate is determined by the choice of vehicle and the driver's record.
+You should plan to spend anywhere from \$1000-2000 per year for insurance; the rate is determined by the vehicle and the driver's record.
 If you request insurance based upon the use of an international license, the insurance quotes may be as much as double the rates for US license holders.